-An example of the latter, for clarity, is you have worked someplace for ten years and your boss resigns.
+An example of the latter, for clarity, is when you have worked someplace for ten years and your boss resigns.
 They hire a replacement who has authority and leadership over your position.
-In this case you would have to resign to not be required to follow them.
+In this case, you would have to resign to not be required to follow them.
 You would have to make that choice.

 I know I have written about this topic before and I guess it is a hot button for me.
-I see people not taking a proactive position on developing leadership skills or not feeling responsible for providing strong leadership.
+I see people not taking a proactive position in developing leadership skills or not feeling responsible for providing strong leadership.

-All throughout the bible it talks about leadership.
+Throughout the bible, it talks about leadership.

 We have stories about shepherds and kings…judges and elders.